Grunet/a11y-analytics/README.md

 See https://a11y-analytics.deno.dev/ for more information

+## Performance Considerations

+The initial synchronous work done by the snippet takes approximately 10 plus or minus 3 milliseconds, roughly.

+The snippet itself currently weighs in at approximately 2.6 kilobytes.

 ## Build Pipeline

 To minify the source file and create a snippet to include on the website, go through the following steps